Anderson & Sheppard

 Anderson & Sheppard is a bespoke tailor on Savile Row, London, established in the Row in 1906.
 In 2005, its shop moved to Old Burlington Street and has remained there since.
 It also sells ready-made menswear from its shop in nearby Clifford Street and online.

 Since 2004, it has been owned by Anda Rowland who inherited it from her father.

 Clientele

 Former clients have included Fred Astaire, Gary Cooper, Noël Coward, and Bryan Ferry.
-Anderson & Sheppard kept Prince Charles in double breasted suits for years.
+Anderson & Sheppard kept King Charles in double breasted suits for years.
 In 2004, Tom Ford became a customer of the firm, commissioning suits that would later appear in a W magazine photo shoot.
 Female clients have included Fran Lebowitz and Marlene Dietrich.